 Stock values fluctuate in response to the activities of individual companies and general market and economic conditions.
-Smaller-company stocks tend to be more volatile and less liquid than those of larger companies.
+Smallercompany stocks tend to be more volatile and less liquid than those of larger companies.
 Certain investment strategies tend to increase the total risk of an investment (relative to the broader market).
-The Fund is exposed to foreign investment risk.
 Consult the Fund's prospectus for additional information on these and other risks.